maureenjcohen/latraj/README.md

 Two supporting modules:

-- `custom_kernels.py` — the physics kernels Parcels applies to each particle each timestep (advection is built in; here we add diffusion, convection, periodic boundaries, and — in future — settling and drag).
+- `custom_kernels.py` — the physics kernels Parcels applies to each particle each timestep.
+We add Smagorinsky diffusion, Venus-tuned convection, periodic boundary conditions, and a balloon motion kernel.
 - `vega_convection.py` — derives and validates the Venus convection kernel's parameters from the Vega balloon data, and plots the fit (`plot_comparison`).